sphinx-doc/alabaster/README.md

    * `touch_icon`: Path to an image (as with `logo`, relative to `$PROJECT/_static/`) to be used for an iOS application icon, for when pages are saved to an iOS device's home screen via Safari.
+   * `extra_nav_links`: Dictionary mapping link names to link targets; these will be added in a UL below the main sidebar navigation (provided you've enabled `navigation.html`.)
+Useful for static links outside your Sphinx doctree.

    **Style colors**